zoogeny/zoogeny/book/story-self/17-Afterword-outline.md

 - Areas for further study to provide material for future revisions to the book

 - Neoplatonism
   - Enneads and other works by Plotinus
   - A selection of neoplatonic work from other prominent philosophers and students of Plotinus
 - Plato
   - Phaedo
   - Phaedrus
   - Timaeus
   - Parmenides
 - Aristotle
   - Nicomachean ethics
+  - On the Soul
 - Kabbalah (Jewish mysticism)
   - The Zohar
   - The Sefer Yetzirah the book of creation
 - Jewish Theology
   - The 5 book of Moses (Torah, pentatuech)
   - Selections of the prophets (Nevi'im), Writings (Ketuvim) and
   - Maimonides Guide for the Perplexed and Mishneh Torah
   - Talmud (Mishna and Gemara)
 - Christian Theology
   - New testament
     - Special attention to Gospels
   - Thomas Aquinas
   - St. Augustine
 - Taoism
   - Tao Te Ching
   - Zhuangzi
 - Hinduism
   - Upanishads
   - The Bhagavad Gita
   - Brahma Sutras
   - The four Vedas (the Rigveda, the Yajurveda, the Samaveda and the Atharvaveda)
   - Shankara: selected commentaries
 - Confucianism
   - Four books
     - Great Learning
     - Doctrine of the Mean
     - Analects, Mencius
   - Five classics
     - Classic of Poetry
     - Book of Documents
     - Book of Rites
     - I Ching
     - Spring and Autumn Annals
 - Buddhism
   - Dhammapada
   - Tripitaka
     - Pali Canon
     - Sutta Pitaka
   - Mahayana Sutras
     - Ajitasena Sutra
     - Saddharma-pundarika-sutra (True Dharma White Lotus Sutra) or (Threefold Lotus Sutra)
   - Nagarjuna
     - Mūlamadhyamakakārikā (Root Verses on Madhyamaka, or MMK)
 - Zen
   - Lankavatara Sutra
   - Diamond Sutra
   - Vimalakirti Sutra
   - Avatamsaka Sutra
   - Buddhavatamsaka Sutra
   - Platform Sutra
   - Koans
     - Gateless Gate
     - Blue Cliff Record
   - Linji yulu
   - Dōgen's Shōbōgenzō
   - Zenshū Shiburoku
 - Western Philosophy
   - Martin Heidegger - Being and Time
   - Wittgenstein - Philosophical Investigations
   - William James - The varieties of Religious Experience
   - Richard Rorty - Contingency, Irony and Solidarity
   - Spinoza - Ethics
   - Kierkegaard - Fear and Loathing, Either/Or
   - Nietzsche - Genealogy of Morals
   - Camus - Nuptials
 - Continental Philosophy
   - Foucault - Discipline and Punish
   - Deleuze - Anti-Oedipus
   - Derrida - Of Grammatology
 - Esotericism / Occultism
   - Hermeticism
   - Theosophy
   - Thelema
 - New thought
 - Jainism

 ---

 - Not sure how to handle the constant "I would like to read" intro to the sources.